Best Magic TV Shows Ever

 Wanting to likewise capitalize on the success of the Doug Henning specials, ABC aired their special, The Magic of ABC, in 1977.
 The special starred a young magician just shy of his twenty-first birthday, David Copperfield.
 The following year, Copperfield appeared in his first The Magic of David Copperfield specials on CBS, beginning a run that would last for twenty-three years.
 During the following decades, Copperfield would garner 38 Emmy nominations for his specials and 21 wins for technical direction, camerawork, art direction, editing, lighting design, costume design, and special visual effects.
 Copperfield's specials established the benchmark for magic on television.
 They presented larger-than-life illusions next to intimate close-up and sleight-of-hand magic.
 They defined what illusion in the latter half of the twentieth century was.
 Most importantly though, the specials became an annual tradition for many families who would gather in front of the TV and, for an hour, be transported away to a world of magic.

 What are your thoughts?
 Do you think there needs to be more magic on TV?
 Has YouTube taken away the effectiveness of magic on the small screen?
 Would you be someone who would love to see another The Magic of David Copperfield special?
+Or do you think Barry and Stuart should have been on this list?
+What about the Masked Magician in Breaking the Magician's Code?
 Let us know!